 - Liner fabric: PEAQ Synthetic Eco (highly breathable)

 - Insulation PrimaLoft ThermoPlume synthetic (equivalent to 550 FP down)

 - Weight XL Men’s: 21.8 oz.

 Materials aside, the Icarus is an exceptionally warm jacket that beats the chill.
-Unlike many sewn-through down and synthetic jackets, it has a solid fabric liner which blocks wind and cold drafts from reaching you and prevents your warmth from escaping though needle holes and seams.
+Unlike many sewn-through down and synthetic jackets, it has a solid fabric liner that blocks wind and cold drafts from reaching you and prevents your warmth from escaping through needle holes and seams.
 The impact of having the inner liner is hard to miss as soon as you step outside into the cold.

 The front zipper is unidirectional and has a snap at the bottom to prevent it from pulling apart from the bottom up, which can be really annoying if you forget to snap it closed.
 Really annoying.
 It’s not a total showstopper as long as you “program” yourself to close the snap at the base of the zipper.
 Personally, I’d have preferred a beefier zipper that didn’t require a hem snap.

 The Montane Icarus Jacket (Phoenix, for women) is a delightfully warm synthetic jacket with an internal liner that helps trap heat and block drafts.
 With a form-fitting cut, it can be used as an outer layer or an inner layer under a hardshell jacket.
 But the lack of hood adjustment features and a finicky front zipper limit its range for hard-core winter use.